 Native ads ‘blend’ into the publisher’s content.
 Native ads work by matching the website’s design, look and feel.
-Therefore, they provide better user experience compared to other ad formats because users don’t get interrupted by flashy ads while consuming the content.
+Therefore, they provide a better user experience compared to other ad formats because users don’t get interrupted by flashy ads while consuming the content.

-Setupad provides publishers with native ads, alongside other advanced ad formats.
+Setupad provides publishers with native ads alongside other advanced ad formats.

 IAB currently divides native ads into 3 formats: